PayalHedau/Wall-Clock-/README.md

-# Wall-Clock-
+# Wall-Clock
-In this project I have design a Wall Clock using HTML, CSS and Java-Script.
+In this project I have designed a Wall Clock using HTML, CSS and Java-Script.